 - DURAthin® veneers – another non-prep option, but completely manufactured in the United States

 Each of these options offers specific benefits and none are perfect for every smile.
-The best way to learn which type of porcelain veneer will best enhance your smile is through a one-on-one consultation with Dr. Wilcox.
-During your initial visit, Dr. Wilcox will carefully assess your teeth, discuss the benefits and limitations of each veneer option, and help you choose the right one for your needs.
+The best way to learn which type of porcelain veneer will best enhance your smile is through a one-on-one consultation with one of our doctors.
+During your initial visit we will carefully assess your teeth, discuss the benefits and limitations of each veneer option, and help you choose the right one for your needs.

 The Porcelain Veneers Process

 Changing the color, shape, or size of your teeth with porcelain veneers can dramatically improve the appearance of your smile.
 Problems such as tooth discoloration, chipped teeth, spaces between the teeth and even cracked teeth can be corrected with this procedure.
-Dr. Wilcox uses only superior materials and the best dental laboratories, resulting in life-like restorations that are often more beautiful than natural teeth themselves.
+Dr. Wilcox and Dr. Tenney use only superior materials and the best dental laboratories, resulting in life-like restorations that are often more beautiful than natural teeth themselves.

 Dental veneers are thin shells of porcelain or high-quality ceramics that are bonded to the front surface of the teeth.
 Their placement requires two separate appointments at our Glendale cosmetic dentistry office over an interval of three to four weeks.